vlad1kirpichok/project_X/README.md

 The library patches executable file to inject code that will be executed before the main function.

-For example, consider a "Hello World" program like the one below.
+For example, consider the "Hello World" program below.
-It contains the `func` function defiction and its call inserted in the `main` function.
+It defines the `func` function and has its call inserted in the `main` function.
 The injection library provides an API to construct functions like `func` and to inject them in the specified executable.